hankbao/libreboot/docs/install/rpi_setup.md

-How to program an SPI flash chip with the Raspberry Pi {#pagetop}
+How to program an SPI flash chip with the Raspberry Pi
 ======================================================

 This document exists as a guide for reading from or writing to an SPI